 Design patterns can be very useful, but when we’re making a big shift in media, they can sometimes hold progress back.
 If we look at the evolution of digital publications, it’s been a slow and steady movement from (in the most part) a printed page to reproducing that printed page on a digital device.
 It’s steady, linear, and not very imaginative, where “it worked in print, so it will work in digital” seems to be the mindset.

 This is where the developers of apps such as Clear and Path are doing the bold, right thing.
-They realize that we’re at beginning of a period of rapid innovation in gesture-based interfaces, and they want to be at the forefront of that.
+They realize that we’re at beginning of a period of, and they want to be at the forefront of that.
 Some ideas will fail and some will succeed, but it’s important that our design patterns respond to the new touch-based world we’re a part of.

 Our design patterns have to adjust not only to a shift in our interaction metaphors, but to a significant shift in technology usage in general.
 Tammy Erickson did some research on what she calls the “Re-Generation” (i.e. post-Generation Y) and discusses some of her findings in “How Mobile Technologies Are Shaping a New Generation”: